apache/cordova-docs/www/_posts/2018-02-27-cordova-windows-6.0.0.md

 ## Changes

 - **Windows 10 / UWP** builds are now default, meaning `cordova build windows` will now build a Windows 10 UWP app by default.
   Windows (Phone) 8.1 is still supported, of course, just use `cordova build windows -- --appx=8.1-win`, `cordova build windows -- --appx=8.1-phone` or an equivalent configuration option.
 - You can now build apps with a current installation of **Visual Studio 2017** (`15.5.x` at the time of writing) without any additional configuration or hacks (like the environment variable `VSINSTALLDIR` that was required for 5.0.0).
-    - Note: [Visual Studio 2017 doesn't support Windows 8.1 apps anymore](https://docs.microsoft.com/en-us/visualstudio/productinfo/vs2017-compatibility-vs#windows-store-and-windows-phone-apps), so you can only build these apps with Visual Studio 2015 installed.
+(Note: [Visual Studio 2017 doesn't support Windows 8.1 apps anymore](https://docs.microsoft.com/en-us/visualstudio/productinfo/vs2017-compatibility-vs#windows-store-and-windows-phone-apps), so you can only build these apps with Visual Studio 2015 installed.)
 - New **ENV variable `MSBUILDDIR`** allows to directly configure the MSBuild Tools to be used to build the app.
 While `VSINSTALLDIR` always has been a hack that accidentally also worked to switch between different MSBuildTools versions, we now we this functionality explicit:  Just set the ENV var to a your desired MSBuild folder (e.g. `C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\MSBuild\15.0\Bin` or `C:\Program Files (x86)\MSBuild\14.0\bin\`) and it will be used to build your project.
     - If you have Visual Studio 2017 and Visual Studio 2015 installed at the same time, the normal logic would always choose Visual Studio 2017's MSBuild 15 - and fail on a Windows (Phone) 8.1 project.
-If you set the environment variable MSBuild 14, it can successfully build your 8.1 apps.
+If you set the environment variable to MSBuild 14, it can successfully build your 8.1 apps.
     - If the supplied path is invalid or doesn't contain a working MSBuild, the normal MSBuild selection logic will be triggered
 - Fixes several bugs